Information About Tom - Shipston-on-stour teacher

-I'm a student in my final year at the Royal Northern College of Music, originally from Stratford-Upon-Avon.
+Im a professional musician and graduate from the Royal Northern College of Music.
+I work full time as a session player, teacher, producer and studio technician.
 I first started playing guitar at aged 6 due to having discovered my Mum’s Beatles vinyl collection that Christmas.
 When I hit secondary school, I started taking lessons with a local teacher and thus my love for music began.
 My primary playing styles are rock, blues, pop, and acoustic.
 I think learning from other people, including teachers, is one of the most important parts of learning any subject; utilising any resources available to you to further your learning is very important.

-Sibford School house band leader ; working with secondary school children in bands: 2012-14
+- Band leader at various schools; working with secondary school children in bands: 2014 - present

-For me, the greatest myth concerning guitar practice is that if you "keep doing it, you'll keep getting better".
+For the intermediate and advanced players looking to take their playing to the next level, the greatest myth concerning guitar practice is that if you "keep doing it, you'll keep getting better".
 Most of us are confronted with the prospect at some point, that this is simply not the case.
 I learned this lesson the hard way, when I realised after a period of playing and "practising" lots, I was still staring at the same old problems, from the same viewpoint.

 If you suspect you may be in this situation, here are the three principles of practice to help you smash through your barriers … SLOW IT DOWN! - Slow down what you you are trying to learn to a playable speed

 BREAK IT DOWN! - Tackle it piece by piece and then assemble the puzzle

 EXAGGERATE THE PROBLEM! - the most important of the three; if you can practice a piece and make it so you can play a harder variation (by playing it faster slower or differently) the original problem will not seem as big a challenge.

 Chances are, if you're not involving at least one of these three in your practice routine, you aren't practising, you're playing, and the likelihood of it **Web Address Removed** improving you, is slim at best.